Bloodbat/RackInstallerScripts/README.md

 - Using your browser

-  - Download the .zip or tar.gz file named "Source code" from the releases page in this repository and decompress it.
+  - Download the .zip or tar.gz file named "Source code" from the "Releases" page in this repository and decompress it.
 This will net you all the scripts, so just use the appropriate one.

-  - You can download it directly as well:
+  - You can download individual ones directly as well:

     - Click on the appropriate script for your distribution.